 1. Safety measures are still in place, but changing.

 Recently, Disney World amended its policies a bit — masks are back to being mandatory for all guests ages 2 and up, regardless of vaccination status, in indoor locations across the resort (including transportation and throughout all attractions).
 Masks remain optional for guests in outdoor common areas.
-Temperature checks have been phased out recently, as well, and distancing measures are being reduced or eliminated across the resort (say goodbye to plexiglass partitions on rides!).
+Temperature checks have been phased out and distancing measures are being reduced or eliminated across the resort (say goodbye to plexiglass partitions on rides!).
 That said, you should read up on all of the health and safety protocols in place before you go.

 2. You can "reach out and find your Happily Ever After" once again — nighttime spectaculars have returned!

 Both "Happily Ever After" and "EPCOT Forever" have returned to Magic Kingdom and EPCOT as of July 1.
 Hip, hop, hooray!
 In October, two new nighttime spectaculars, "Disney Enchantment" at Magic Kingdom and "Harmonius" at EPCOT, will debut for Disney World's 50th Anniversary Celebration.
 (Be sure to catch the nighttime spectaculars before they retire — Sept.
 28 for "EPCOT Forever" and Sept.
 29 for "Happily Ever After"!)
 Also, beginning Aug.
-1, "Wonderful World of Animation" will return to Disney's Hollywood Studios.
+1, "Wonderful World of Animation" returned to Disney's Hollywood Studios.

 3. Entertainment, shows and character greetings are returning in modified form.

-Parades and other mass shows that typically draw big crowds are not hoppening right now.
+Parades and other shows that typically draw big crowds are not hoppening right now.
 While character dining experiences are continuing to reopen, including Chef Mickey's, Hollywood & Vine and Tusker House, typical character meet-and-greets are not taking place.
 Instead, the parks have debuted character cavalcades that run at select times throughout the day, as well as pop-up greetings.
 While things are different, we’ve found them to be no less magical.
 While we’re physically distant, Disney has mastered character interactions not being socially distant.
 Likewise, a modified "Celebration of Festival of the Lion King" has returned to Disney's Animal Kingdom!
 In August, "Beauty and the Beast — Live on Stage" will return Aug.
 15 at Hollywood Studios, along with Monsters, Inc. Laugh Floor Aug.
 8 at Magic Kingdom and Turtle Talk with Crush Aug.
 21 at EPCOT.

 While more and more restaurants are reopening, and capacity is increasing, there still isn't quite as much availability as there was pre-COVID-19.
 For this reason, you should absolutely make dining plans in advance and reservations for table-service restaurants, so you're not left with tired, hungry tadpoles.
 Advance Dining Reservations can be made 60 days in advance.
 And don’t froget about Disney Springs (where we’ve spied the most dinner availability when we’ve checked).
 More options are slowly rolling out, so keep an eye out!
 Additionally, be sure to check menus in advance — some offerings have been modified.

 5. Mobile Order is a must-do.